Asian dowitcher

-The Asian dowitcher (Limnodromus semipalmatus) is a rare medium-large wader.
+The Asian dowitcher (Limnodromus semipalmatus) is a medium-large wader in the Scolopacidae family of sandpipers.

 Description

-Adults have dark legs and a long straight dark bill, somewhat shorter than that of the long-billed dowitcher.
+Adults have dark legs and a long, straight dark bill, somewhat shorter than that of the long-billed dowitcher.
 The body is brown on top and reddish underneath in breeding plumage.
 The tail has a black and white barred pattern.
 The winter plumage is largely grey.

 Their breeding habitat is grassy wetlands in inland Siberia and Manchuria.
 They migrate to southeast Asia as far south as northern Australia, although both the breeding and wintering areas are poorly known.
 This bird is always found on coasts during migration and wintering.

 These birds forage by probing in shallow water or on wet mud.
-They mainly eat insects, mollusks, crustaceans and marine worms, but also eat some plant material.
+They mainly eat insects, molluscs, crustaceans, and marine worms, but also eat some plant material.

-Closer species
+Similar species

-The confusion species for this bird is not, as might be expected, one of the American dowitchers, which in any case do not overlap in range, because the Asian bird is much larger.
-It closely resembles a small bar-tailed godwit, although the dowitcher "sewing machine" feeding action and the yelping call are distinctions from the more widespread bird.
+This bird can be confused for its confamilial bar-tailed godwit, but can be distinguished by its smaller size, yelping call, and "sewing machine" feeding action typical of dowitchers.